 Current Assets (including inventory): We have not valued inventory separately since Management indicated that the book value of inventory has been estimated to be zero; and

-Long Term Tangible Assets: Includes fixed assets and tenant improvements related to the Lease Agreement as discussed below.
+Long Term Tangible Assets: Includes fixed assets and tenant improvements related to the Lease Agreement.
 We considered the book value of fixed assets as of the Valuation Date.
-For the tenant improvements, we calculated the book value to be assigned based on the remaining useful life of the tenant improvement assets as a proportion of the remaining life of the lease since the Company will not have access to the tenant improvements once the lease expires.
-Refer to Exhibit E.3 for details on the tenant improvement assets.
+We did not estimate the value of lease agreements.

 Intangible Assets